octosteve/octosteve.github.io/source/2021-04-16-phoenix-on-turbo.html.markdown

 This is probably my favorite Turbo feature.
 FRAMES!
 Turbo Frames let you compose web pages from _several_ endpoints, letting you reuse your already existing markup on different pages.
 This is huge!
-If you've got existing code HTML endpoint, you can start to mix and match them using Turbo by just marking up your... markup.
+If you've got an existing HTML endpoint, you can start to mix and match them using Turbo by just marking up your... markup.
 Also, async requests are a snap too.
-Just add an `src` attribute and it will it the endpoint and load the results in-line.
+Just add an `src` attribute and it will it hit the endpoint and load the results in-line.

 ### Turbo Streams
-Turbo Streams allow you to send fragments of html via WebSockets/Server Side Events.
-You'll receive a fragment of html that, once you add it to the dom, will position itself relative to an anchor element and a directive.
+Turbo Streams allow you to send fragments of HTML via WebSockets/Server Side Events.
+You'll receive a fragment of HTML that, once you add it to the DOM, will position itself relative to an anchor element and a directive.
 Sounds like a lot, and to be honest, it takes some work to get it wired up.
 While talking to the rest of my brain [Sophie